 - While annoying, love bugs are actually beneficial as larvae because they help to decompose dead plant material.
 The larvae develop on decaying plant material and under cow manure.
 That’s why emerging adults are often more abundant when you’re driving by cow pastures.

-- Love bugs don’t bite or sting, nor do they carry any infectious diseases.
+- These insects don’t bite or sting, nor do they carry any infectious diseases.